Fomode3D/Documentation/client/tutorials/1-docker-initialisation/README.md

-# How to setup docker image of GEO Node
+# How to set up a docker image of a GEO Node

-This tutorial provides step-by-step instructions for installing GEO Node from docker hub.
+This tutorial provides step-by-step instructions for installing a GEO Node from Docker Hub.
-Please, follow it carefully because this instructions are used as a base phase for all other tutorials provided.
+Please follow it carefully because these instructions are used as a base for all other tutorials provided.

 <br/>

-# Step 1: Installing docker
+# Step 1: Installing Docker
-First of all, you should install docker on your host machine.
+First of all, you should install Docker on your host machine.
-Usually it is provided as OS package for most popular Linux distributions.
+Usually it is provided as an OS package for most popular Linux distributions.
-Here are several useful links, that might be helpful in case if your host OS is Linux:
+Here are several useful links that might be helpful in case your host OS is Linux:

 * [How To Install and Use Docker on Ubuntu 16.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04)
 * [Get Docker CE for CentOS](https://docs.docker.com/install/linux/docker-ce/centos/)